abdul-basit-ai/RESUME_Abdul_Basit/README.md

 ## Projects

 - Fine-tuned(Instruction based) Mistral-7B using Q-LoRA on Alpaca Dataset released by Stanford
-- Developed a RAG System for specific Q/A using LangChain
 - Multimodal Vision Language Model from scratch (PaliGemma)
 - Implemented Large language model from Scratch (LLaMa2)
 - Implemented original Transformer paper from Scratch using Pytorch for translation task (FR-ENG)